pixeldock/RxSwift-Xcode-Templates/README.md

 1. A **ViewController** (that displays the data from the ViewModel out and sends user input to the ViewModel input using binding in both cases)

-2. A **ViewModel** (that provides the ViewController with displayabe Data by defining one or more transformation chains connecting the input to the output)
+2. A **ViewModel** (that provides the ViewController with displayable Data by defining one or more transformation chains connecting the input to the output)

 3. A **Router** (that takes care of routing to another scene)